Therapy for South Asian Men in Toronto

 There’s a quiet crisis unfolding in the South Asian male community.

 In Toronto and across Ontario, many South Asian men are silently carrying the weight of anxiety, depression, burnout, relationship struggles, and identity confusion.
-But instead of reaching out, they’re pushing through—telling themselves to stay strong, stay silent, and stay in control.
+But instead of reaching out, they’re pushing through telling themselves to stay strong, stay silent, and stay in control.

 Why?

-Because asking for help was never modeled.
+Because asking for help may have never been modelled.

 Because vulnerability was mistaken for weakness.